iamsuraj-01/open-space/README.md

 Report Issues
 If you notice someone breaking the rules, take a screenshot or recording and send it to the Admin or Moderators.
 Necessary actions, including banning, will be taken.

-Here is the Community Team:

-@iamsuraj_01
-Admin who oversees and manages operations of this community.
-DM if you have any queries.

-@moderator1 @moderator2 @moderator3
-Moderators who enforce the standards and safety of the community.